ProfessorCoal/docker/docs/reference/commandline/attach.md

       --sig-proxy            Proxy all received signals to the process (default true)
 ```

-The `docker attach` command allows you to attach to a running container using
+Use `docker attach` to attach to a running container using the container's ID
-the container's ID or name, either to view its ongoing output or to control it
+or name, either to view its ongoing output or to control it interactively.
-interactively.
-You can attach to the same contained process multiple times
+You can attach to the same contained process multiple times simultaneously,
-simultaneously, screen sharing style, or quickly view the progress of your
+screen sharing style, or quickly view the progress of your detached process.
-detached  process.

 To stop a container, use `CTRL-c`.
 This key sequence sends `SIGKILL` to the
 container.
 If `--sig-proxy` is true (the default),`CTRL-c` sends a `SIGINT` to